dfrnt-labs/terminusdb-docs-static/src/app/page.md

 {% /quick-links %}

-TerminusDB provides a special-purpose closed-world assumption RDF knowledge graph implementation with high performance in-memory performance leveraging succinct auto-indexing datastructures.
+TerminusDB provides a special-purpose closed world assumption RDF knowledge graph implementation with high performance in-memory performance leveraging succinct auto-indexing datastructures.

 It offers controlled document API interfaces with a terse JSON-LD-like syntax, GraphQL for precise data query needs and a datalog logical engine with variables bindings for complex queries across the graph.